 Payment.
-Unless other payment terms are specified in a Statement of Work, Company will pay all amounts due and owing under this Agreement within thirty (30) days after the date of Spreedly’s invoice therefor.
+Unless other payment terms are specified in a Statement of Work, Company will pay all amounts due and owing under this Agreement within sixty (60) days after the date of Spreedly’s invoice therefor.
 Company will make all payments hereunder in U.S. dollars to the address or account specified in the applicable Statement of Work or such other address or account as Spreedly may specify in writing from time-to-time.

 Late Payment.
-If Company fails to make any payment when due then, in addition to all other remedies that may be available to Spreedly, Spreedly may (a) charge interest on the past due amount at the rate of 1.5% per month calculated daily and compounded monthly or, if lower, the highest rate permitted under applicable Law; and (b) withhold or suspend performance of the Services.
-The remedies specified in this Section 3.4 are in addition to, and no in lieu of, Spreedly’s right to terminate this Agreement under Section 4.2.
+If Company fails to make any payment when due then, in addition to all other remedies that may be available to Spreedly, Spreedly may (a) charge interest on the past due amount at the rate of 1.5% per month calculated daily and compounded monthly or, if lower, the highest rate permitted under applicable Law; and (b) if more than one payment in arrears, withhold or suspend performance of the Services.
+The remedies specified in this Section 3.4 are in addition to, and not in lieu of, Spreedly’s right to terminate this Agreement under Section 4.2.

 Term and Termination.

 Term.
-This Agreement will commence as of the Effective Date and will continue in full force and effect thereafter unless and until terminated as provided hereunder (the “Term”).
+Unless earlier terminated in accordance herewith, this Agreement shall commence as of the Effective Date and shall continue in full force and effect thereafter for a period of Three (3) years from the Effective Date (the “Initial Term”).
+The parties may mutually agree, in written form, to renew this Agreement for an additional one (1) year period (“Renewal Term”).
+The Initial Term together with the Renewal Term, if any, shall be referred to collectively as the “Term”.

 Termination of Agreement.
 This Agreement may be terminated at any time by Spreedly, effective on written notice to Company, if Company fails to pay any amount when due under this Agreement, where such failure continues more than ten (10) days after Spreedly’s delivery of written notice thereof.
 Either Party may terminate this Agreement, effective on written notice to the other Party, if the other Party (a) materially breaches this Agreement and such breach remains uncured thirty (30) days after the non-breaching Party provides the breaching Party with written notice of such breach; or (b) is dissolved or liquidated or takes any corporate action for such purpose, becomes insolvent or is generally unable to pay its debts as they become due, becomes the subject of any voluntary or involuntary bankruptcy proceeding under any domestic or foreign bankruptcy or insolvency Law, makes or seeks to make a general assignment for the benefit of its creditors, or applies for, or consents to, the appointment of a trustee, receiver or custodian for a substantial part of its property.
 Any termination of this Agreement pursuant to this Section 4.2 will automatically terminate all Statements of Work hereunder.